hassanfaour/coffeeapp/README.md

 [![style: very good analysis][very_good_analysis_badge]][very_good_analysis_link] [![License: MIT][license_badge]][license_link]

-This a simple app build using MVVM pattern.
+This a simple app build using MVVM pattern

 The bloc is acting is the View Model

-The repository is used to retreives data from rest API and from local Database Clear Seperation of concerns using Bloc to Bloc Communication Unit and Widget testing
+The repository is used to retreives data from REST API and from local database

+Clear Seperation of concerns using Bloc to Bloc Communication

+Unit and Widget testing

 coffeeapp